Farmer-Pete/ipsync/README.md

 ipsync
 ======
-"A script to update DDNS"
+ipsync is a script to update multiple cloud DNS providers with your external IP address.
+Useful for when you need to connect to a system on a dynamic IP.

 [![Build Status](http://img.shields.io/travis/jon-walton/ipsync/master.svg)](https://travis-ci.org/jon-walton/ipsync)
 [![Coverage Status](http://img.shields.io/coveralls/jon-walton/ipsync/master.svg)](https://coveralls.io/r/jon-walton/ipsync)